Conservatoires UK

-Conservatoires UK, also known as CUK, is a group that represents eleven British conservatoires.
+Conservatoires UK, also known as CUK, is a group that represents eleven world-leading British conservatoires.
+The current Chair of CUK is Professor Linda Merrick, Principal of the Royal Northern College of Music.

 Members

 UCAS Conservatoires

 In conjunction with UCAS, Conservatoires UK runs a clearing house for undergraduate and postgraduate music courses at seven of its member institutions called UCAS Conservatoires (formally CUKAS).
 Only the Guildhall School of Music and Drama does not accept applications through this system.
 UCAS Conservatoires allows applicants to submit one online application when applying to conservatoires, rather than a separate application for each institution (as was previously the case).

-Principal's Group
+CUK Board

-The principal's group is the decision-making body of CUK and are the board of directors of the company.
+The CUK Board is the decision-making body of CUK.
 Meeting regularly, the head of institution (usually titled 'principal') represents the constituent members and is led by a chair, deputy chair and lead.

 Student Network

 The Conservatories UK Student Network is a sub-group of CUK and a representative body in itself of students studying at all member institutions.
 Formed in 2013, the group is made up of the elected students’ union presidents and student representatives of the member institutions, led by an elected chair.
 CUKSN works with the principal's group and external professional organisations to represent the views of students on their conservatoire education and experience.